-- Communicating the following key messages.
+- Communicates the following key messages.

-- Identification of two Nature Improvement Areas.
+- Identification and promotion of two Nature Improvement Areas.

 Joining the Forum and further information

 The only requirement for membership is that the organisation shares the Forum’s purpose and objectives.

 For membership and all other enquiries please e-mail Simon Smith at firstname.lastname@example.org